 Death of a Savings Bond Owner

-Electronic bonds: If the person who died has an online TreasuryDirect account, contact the Bureau of Public Debt directly.
-We will put a hold on the account and give specific instructions for the situation.
+(Electronic bonds: If the person who died has an online TreasuryDirect account, contact the Bureau of Fiscal Service directly.
+We will put a hold on the account and give specific instructions for the situation.)

-- If a survivor is named on the bond
+- A survivor is named on the bond

-- If no survivor is named and no court is involved
+- No survivor is named and no court is involved

-- If a court or state law is involved
+- A court or state law is involved

 |In this situation||This person owns the bond|